Art (B.A. and B.F.A.) Major

 - One-on-one interaction with faculty.
 Studio classes are small, so students are able to work closely with faculty mentors.
 With the guidance of our professional faculty, our students have an outstanding record of acceptance into jobs and graduate programs.

 - Exceptional facilities.
-Our Integrated Media Center features a full HD television production studio and a professional audio recording studio, along with a fully equipped digital photography, Macintosh studio and printing lab.
-We also boast the only on-campus hot glass shop in the state and recently opened a large studio dedicated to 3D art creation.
+Our Integrated Media Center features a fully equipped digital photography, Macintosh studio and printing lab.
+We boast the only on-campus hot glass shop in the state and recently opened a large studio dedicated to 3D art creation.

 - An enhanced curriculum.
 We organize exhibitions of video, animation, sound art and other new, electronic media on campus.
 The Art Department also takes trips to Washington, D.C., Baltimore, Philadelphia and New York City so students can visit museums and galleries.